OAGi/Score/docs/test_cases/TestSuite42.md

 2. He visits the Home page and clicks on the BIE tab.
 3. He clicks on the "View/Edit BIE" from the dropdown list.
 4. He clicks on any BIE from the table.
 The BIE detail page will open.
-5. He expands the root level in the left sidenav tree and clicks on any used node in the second level, the detail for that node will disply on the right.
+5. He expands the root level in the left sidenav tree and clicks on any used node in the second level, the detail for that node will display on the right.
 6. He will click on "Show Business Terms" button to view all the business terms that already assigned to that node.
 7. Verify that the list of business terms in the new window is indeed assigned to the selected node (Assertion [#1](#test-assertion-4231)).
 8. He closes the new window and goes back to previous window.
 9. He will hover over "Show Business Terms" button without clicking.
 A hint bar will display to show the number of business terms assigned to the node.
 Verify the number is the same as in the previosu step.
 (Assertion [#2](#test-assertion-4232)).
-10. He will clicks on the "Assign New Business Term" button right next to "Show Business Term" button on the same page.
+10. He will click on the "Assign Business Term" button right next to the "Show Business Terms" button on the same page.
-11. He will select any availabe business term in the new window,  set the Type Code, check or uncheck the Preferred Business term.
-Then clicks on "Create".
+11. He will select any availabe business term in the new window,  set the Type Code, and on "Create" button.
 12. He will close the new window and go back to previous window.
 13. He will hover over "Show Business Terms" button without clicking again.
 Verify the number in the hint bar is increased by one.
 (Assertion [#3](#test-asssertion-4233)).